cedric-v/cedric-v/src/en/accompagnements-individuels/services.md

         <div class="text-4xl font-bold text-[#0A6BCE]">2</div>
         <h3 class="text-lg font-semibold text-[#0A6BCE]">Coaching sessions</h3>
         <p class="text-[#0f172a]/80 text-sm">
-          We work together on the levers identified in step 1.
+          We work together on the 2 key levers: your offer and your client flow.
         </p>
       </div>
       <div class="text-center space-y-3">